tmax818/phrg-transitioning-from-ruby-to-html/README.md

 Over the next few lessons, we hope to convey our love for the web.

-Armed with your passion, determination, creativity and the skills you will learn.

 ## Ruby As a Tool to Write for the Web

 Why are we taking this short break from Ruby?
 Ruby is just a tool.
 It allows us